Piotrekol/CollectionManager/README.md

 ### **Creating and Editing Collections**

-The following opions are available from right clicking in the left panel:
+The following opions are made available by right clicking in the left panel:

 - Create: This will prompt you to create a new collection.
 Using a name that does not match any exising collections is required.